Organic Task Force

 Dr. Rod MacRae

-Policy Design Lead
+York University, Policy Analysis Lead

 Rod MacRae is a food policy analyst and retired professor from York University in Toronto.
 He was the lead author of the first National Organic Strategic Plan (2002).